 The funded projects are selected in close consultation with the founder and the Max Planck Society and thoroughly examined for their quality.

 The Hanrieder Foundation for Excellence (HFE) is a fiduciary foundation managed by the Max Planck Foundation.
 Dr. Wolfgang Hanrieder set it up in 2015 for the long-term support of excellent research.
 His focus is on promoting highly talented junior researchers and on cooperation projects of Max Planck Society with universities and non-university research institutions.

 Since his studies in physics, Dr. Hanrieder has kept close ties to the Max Planck Society.
 After his time at a global technology group, he got to know the positive impact of targeted investing in high-tech companies in the USA and later built up the medium-sized technology business in Europe for an international investment group.
 Returning to his home country a few years ago, he is increasingly dedicated to supporting innovative technology companies: “Like no other institution, the Max Planck Society offers great breadth and excellence in basic research.
 The knowledge gained from this is the most important raw material for innovation and prosperity.
 The purpose of the Hanrieder Foundation for Excellence is to make a modest contribution to the success of outstanding young researchers. “

-The Dr. Gerhard und Irmgard Gross-Stiftung supports excellent projects of the Max Planck Society in medical research, particularly on the function, disease and therapy of eyes and other organs as well as in ornithology.
-In addition, they also promote the the humanities and social sciences within the Max Planck Society, particularly in the Greater Rhine-Main area.
+The Dr. Gerhard und Irmgard Gross-Stiftung supports excellent projects of the Max Planck Society in medical-physiological research, especially relating to the function, disease and therapy of eyes and other organs, as well as ornithology.
+In addition, the Foundation promotes research in the Human Sciences Section of the Max Planck Society, especially in the Rhine-Main area.